Orthographies and dyslexia: Orthographic Dyslexia

 Orthographic dyslexia, a subtype of dyslexia, results in difficulty decoding and encoding skills due to slow and inaccurate rates of storing word and letter formations into memory.
-Orthographic dyslexics have difficulty in storing mental representation of words, especially phonetically irregular words such as word spellings that end in -ight ("light" and "sight").
+Orthographic dyslexics have difficulty storing mental representations of words, especially phonetically irregular words such as word spellings that end in -ight ("light" and "sight").
 The problems underlying this type of dyslexia are related directly to memory and coding skills that allow representation of printed letters and words, not to poor phonological processing.

 This type of dyslexia is also termed surface dyslexia because people with this type have the inability to recognize words simply on a visual basis.
 Words that are misspelled cause the readers difficulty because they attempt to sound out the words by looking at each individual letter rather than the word as a whole.
 So a reader might read the word "cat" and pronounce the "c" as a hard "c" but then read the word "ice" and pronounce the "c" as a hard "c" as well because they are sounding out each individual phoneme rather than just recognizing the word "ice" in its entirety.

 Despite intervention, children with orthographic dyslexia continually have lower achievement reading levels when compared to their peers.
 Additionally, children show a greater difficulty throughout schooling when spelling words with irregular or unusual orthographies when compared to their other children.
 Research also shows that dyslexic children have primary difficulties in phonological processing and secondary difficulties in orthographic processing, aiding to the distinction of two subtypes.